 Early in his career, Neleman was known as one of New York City’s leading edge still life art photographers and was highly regarded internationally in the commercial and advertising arena.
 His accolades include Kodak Photographer of the Year and American Photographer Magazine Photographer of the Year.
 In 2006 he was awarded the Hasselblad Master title and he is the recipient of the World Image Award for Still Life Photography.
 Neleman returned to New York University to teach part-time classes in Art and Art Education from 1993-1995 and taught at the School of Visual Arts in 1999 and 2000.
-Neleman has published three books.
+Three monographs of his artwork have been published.
 Moko: Maori Tattoo (1999) was featured at the Biennale de Lyon, France, in 2000 and 2015.
 Body Politics, Maori Tattoo Today was exhibited in 2009 at The Peabody Essex Museum, Salem, Massachusetts.
 Silence (2000) a collection of his large format still life work was first shown at the Visual Arts Museum, New York City.
 Night Chicas (2003) an exposé about prostitution in Guatemala, was launched with a one-man show at Ricco Maresca Gallery, New York City.
 Critic A. D. Coleman named Neleman, “A noteworthy addition to Susan Meiselas, Noboyushi Araki and others who have produced substantial bodies of work on sex workers.”
 Ken Johnson of The New York Times reviewed his work as “stunning, powerfully theatrical and visually lush.”

 Hans Neleman’s illustrious career has spanned 30 years.
 His visual instincts, coupled with artistic sophistication, have produced a serious body of work that is part of many private and public collections, including the permanent collections of the National Gallery of Australia, the Peabody Museum, Massachusetts, the Museum of Contemporary Art Lyon, France, the Saint Joseph Art Museum, Connecticut, and the Housatonic Museum of Art, Connecticut.
 His solo shows include Art Projects International, New York City, Schneider Gallery, Chicago, Ricco Maresca Gallery, New York City, and Anita Rogers Gallery, New York City.